ahlinist/cmssw/HiggsAnalysis/HeavyChHiggsToTauNu/test/readme.txt

 				Edit RecoJets/Configuration/data/GenJetParticles.cff and
-				remove double quotes from line 'InputTag src = "genParticles"' 13.5.2008/S.Lehti CMSSW_1_6_11	Bugfix: myTrackConverter, loop over hits
+				remove double quotes from line 'InputTag src = "genParticles"' 13.5.2008/S.Lehti CMSSW_1_6_11	Bugfix: myTrackConverter, loop over hits 20.5.2008/S.Lehti CMSSW_1_6_11  Dataformat changed, since root doesnt support 2 level of loops in addition to event loop.
+Therefore the hits associated to tracks are moved from MyTrack to MyJet, and a label associating a hit to a given track is added in the MyHit data members.

 	How to compile:
 	-compile